Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1955.775013,1966.289331.md

 ### Transcript

-> well water effect items on the belts it would be cool if they got like a shine or like a new texture or maybe maybe I
+> well water effect items on the belts it would be cool if they got like a shine or like a new texture or maybe maybe I don't think it's in right now but maybe
+>
+> [Music]